Grants and Funding Options

-The Muttart Foundation offers two bursary programs that help build organizational capacity of charities through staff and key volunteer professional development.The Muttart Bursary Program and the Muttart Leadership Program cover the tuition or registration costs of courses, programs, conferences or other training opportunities offered by a non-profit entity or a publicly-funded post-secondary institution. .
+The Muttart Foundation bursary programs help build organizational capacity of charities through staff and key volunteer professional development.The Muttart Bursary Program and the Muttart Leadership Program cover the tuition or registration costs of courses, programs, conferences or other training opportunities offered by a non-profit entity or a publicly-funded post-secondary institution.

 The Canada Summer Jobs program provides funding to help employers create summer job opportunities for students between the ages of 15 and 30.
 Not-for-profit employers are eligible to receive funding for up to 100 per cent of the provincial adult minimum hourly wage.

 The Heritage Preservation Partnership Program provides financial assistance to initiatives that preserve and interpret Alberta's heritage including development of publications, research and oral history projects.

 The Edmonton Community Foundation helps charitable organizations strengthen the community through grants, initiatives, and social enterprise funding.